home-assistant/companion.home-assistant/docs/notifications/dynamic-content.md

 # Troubleshooting

 If you are having problems with receiving these special notifications try restarting your phone first.
-The extensions somewhat often fail to register properly until a restart.
+The extensions sometimes fail to register properly until a restart.